 The Mental Health Section offers five annual awards.

-Carl Taube Award for Lifetime Contribution to the Field of Mental Health Created in 1990 to honor Carl Taube for his major role in promoting mental health services and policy research and mental health economics through his work at NIMH to redesign and use national reporting data to analyze trends in service utilization and financing.
-Nominations are solicited by the Awards Committee (Chair: Monica Perez-Jolles, PhD).
+Carl Taube Award for Lifetime Contribution to the Field of Mental Health Created in 1990 to honor Carl Taube for his major role in promoting mental health services, and policy research and mental health economics.
+In his work at NIMH, Taube redesigned and used national reporting data to analyze trends in service utilization and financing.
+Nominations are solicited by the Awards Committee.

-Rema Lapouse Award for Achievement in Epidemiology, Mental Health and Applied Public Health Statistics Each year the Mental Health, Epidemiology and Applied Statistics in Public Health Sections jointly honor one individual to encourage them, like Dr. Rema Lapouse, to look beyond current explanations to understand and improve public mental health.
+Rema Lapouse Award for Achievement in Epidemiology, Mental Health and Applied Public Health Statistics Each year the Mental Health, Epidemiology and Applied Statistics in Public Health Sections jointly honor one individual to encourage them to follow the example of Dr. Rema Lapouse, who looked beyond contemporary explanations to understand and improve public mental health.
 Dr. Lapouse, a founding member of the MH Section, was a pioneer in her dedication to impacting public policy and the quality of care to promote public health and social justice.
 She studied pediatric psychiatric epidemiology in support of public mental health.

 Current students may self-nominate with an abstract submission to the Annual APHA Meeting.
-The committee invites full papers from the top abstracts and select the awardee from those papers.
-Recent honorees: Yunyu Xiao, M Phil (2018); Jenna van Draanen, PhD, MPH (2017); Betty-Shannon Prevatt, MPH (2016).
+The committee invites full papers from the top abstracts and selects the awardee from those papers.
+Recent honorees: James Michael Brennan, MA (2019); Yunyu Xiao, M Phil (2018); Jenna van Draanen, PhD, MPH (2017); Betty-Shannon Prevatt, MPH (2016).

 Mental Health Section Award recognizes significant and lasting contributions to the Section.
-Nominations are solicited from MH Section Leadership (Chair: Monica Perez-Jolles, PhD).
-Recent honorees: Ron W. Manderscheid, PhD, David Shern, PhD & Margaret Walkover, MPH (2018); Frances Atkinson, MSM & Donna Wright (2017); Jenna Sandler, MPH (2016).
+Nominations are solicited from MH Section Leadership.
+Recent honorees: William Eaton, PhD (2019); Ron W. Manderscheid, PhD, David Shern, PhD & Margaret Walkover, MPH (2018); Frances Atkinson, MSM & Donna Wright (2017); Jenna Sandler, MPH (2016).